apollographql/datasource-rest/.changeset/great-windows-warn.md

 });
 ```

-All logging calls made by the `RESTDataSource` will now use the `pino` logger instead of the `console` logger.
+In the example above, all logging calls made by the `RESTDataSource` will now use the `pino` logger instead of the `console` logger.